ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 - TBD
 - TBD

-*We are looking for postdocs to give lectures on their specialties.
+*We are looking for postdocs [to give guest lectures on their specialties](lecturers/).
 Please contact [Andrea Censi][censi] if you are interested.*